Arsal-Zeb/AWS_projects/README.md

 # AWS_Projects
-This repo is all about AWS projects
+This repo is all about AWS projects, it will include AWS cloud related projects